docker-archive/docker-ce/components/cli/docs/reference/commandline/stats.md

 ## Description

 The `docker stats` command returns a live data stream for running containers.
 To limit data to one or more specific containers, specify a list of container names or ids separated by a space.
 You can specify a stopped container but stopped containers do not return any data.

-If you want more detailed information about a container's resource usage, use the `/containers/(id)/stats` API endpoint.
+If you need more detailed information about a container's resource usage, use the `/containers/(id)/stats` API endpoint.

+> **Note**
+>
-> **Note**: On Linux, the Docker CLI reports memory usage by subtracting page cache usage from the total memory usage.
-The API does not perform such a calculation but rather provides the total memory usage and the amount from the page cache so that clients can use the data as needed.
+> On Linux, the Docker CLI reports memory usage by subtracting page cache usage
+> from the total memory usage.
+The API does not perform such a calculation but
+> rather provides the total memory usage and the amount from the page cache so
+> that clients can use the data as needed.

+> **Note**
+>
-> **Note**: The `PIDS` column contains the number of processes and kernel threads created by that container.
+> The `PIDS` column contains the number of processes and kernel threads created
+> by that container.
 Threads is the term used by Linux kernel.
+Other equivalent
-Other equivalent terms are "lightweight process" or "kernel task", etc. A large number in the `PIDS` column combined with a small number of processes (as reported by `ps` or `top`) may indicate that something in the container is creating many threads.
+> terms are "lightweight process" or "kernel task", etc. A large number in the
+> `PIDS` column combined with a small number of processes (as reported by `ps`
+> or `top`) may indicate that something in the container is creating many threads.

 ## Examples